openworm/openwormbrowser-ios/README.md

 3. Open `OpenWorm.xcworkspace` in Xcode on macOS
 4. Build and run

+The rendering engine now uses **Metal**.
+All model geometry and shader code live in `WormBrowser/`, with `OWMetalViewController` driving the rendering pipeline.
+Older OpenGL code remains for reference but is no longer used by default.

 Building requires a Mac with Xcode and the CocoaPods tool (>=1.16).
 On Linux or other environments without Xcode the project cannot be compiled.